msalemor/azure-appgw-apim/README.md

 #### Steps
 #### Create the Vnet and subnet

+- AppGw deployed to subnet
+- API Management deployed to subnet

 #### Create the API Management in the APIM subnet
 #### Create a public IP
 #### Create the Application Gateway